EvaLiisaAibast/Rally-co-driving-game/readme.md

 ## No dependencies

 Pure HTML, CSS, and JavaScript.
-One file.
-Works offline after download.
 Uses the Web Speech API for audio — works in Chrome and most modern browsers.